hupe1980/aisploit/README.md

 # 🤖🛡️🔍🔒🔑 aisploit

-Aisploit is a Python package designed to support red teams and penetration testers in exploiting large language model AI solutions.
+AISploit is a Python package designed to support red teams and penetration testers in exploiting large language model AI solutions.
 It provides tools and utilities to automate tasks related to AI-based security testing.

 ## Features